Euro-Global Summit on Advances in Structural Biology and Protein Chemistry

 Tags

-Structural Biology Conferences
+Structural Biology in Cancer Research

 Structural biology plays an important role in cancer research, as it provides a way to understand the molecular mechanisms underlying the development and progression of cancer.
 By determining the three-dimensional structures of proteins involved in cancer, researchers can identify potential targets for drug development and design more effective therapies.